 The Agency is concerned about any student who is a victim of alcohol or drug abuse and will facilitate the process by which she/he receives help through programs and services available in the community.
-Students and their parents/guardians should contact the school principal whenever such help is needed.
+Students and their parents/guardians should contact the school Director of Meadowview Programs whenever such help is needed.